 - Street furniture should strengthen sense of place by utilizing design, materials, and colors that best complement the context of existing buildings and landscape. - Attractively designed benches should be provided in sidewalks, plazas, parks and other high pedestrian use areas to further promote pedestrian use.
-These benches should be fixed in place and constructed of durable and low-maintainance materials.
-Benches at bus stops should be incorporated into the design of the bus shelter. - The style and color of the trash receptacles should be coordinated with the selected bench design.
+These benches should be fixed in place and constructed of durable and low-maintenance materials.
+Benches at bus stops should be incorporated into the design of the bus shelter. (see Image 2). - The style and color of the trash receptacles should be coordinated with the selected bench design.

-${\it Image \ 1 \ - \ Interior \ store front \ facade \ with \ decorative \ paneling \ and \ brick \ paving.}}$
+Image 1 - Interior storefront facade with decorative paneling and brick paving.